 Conclusion: Should You Delete the EGR on Your 6.7 Powerstroke?

 Deleting the EGR system offers real performance and reliability benefits, but carries significant legal and financial risks.
-If you primarily use your truck off-road or in non-regulated environments, a delete might be worth considering.
+If you are still weighing your options, comparing a deleted vs. stock setup might be worth considering to see the broader picture.
 However, if you rely on your truck for daily commuting or need to pass emissions tests, it’s better to explore legal performance upgrades.

 Make an informed choice based on your needs and circumstances.